Deric-W/FindScoreP/docs/UTILITIES.md

  - `ARGUMENTS`, a multi-value keyword which lists the commandline arguments to Score-P

- - `AUTO`, an option which enables automatic detectionof Score-P arguments using `scorep_infer_arguments`
+ - `AUTO`, an option which enables automatic detection of Score-P arguments using `scorep_infer_arguments`

 The function defaults to the current directory if no directories or targets are passed and does by itself nothing besides setting the `SCOREP_LANGUAGES` and `SCOREP_<LANG>_ARGUMENTS` properties.